SofiaNords/beach-club/README.md

     -   #### Typography
-        -   The Open Sans font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-For the logo and welcome text, I used The Dancing Script Font and Cursive as the fallback font.
+        -   The ‘Open Sans’ font is the main font used throughout the whole website with ‘Sans Serif’ as the fallback font in case for any reason the font isn't being imported into the site correctly.
+For the logo and welcome text, I used The ‘Dancing Script’ Font and ‘Cursive’ as the fallback font.

             <img src="assets/images/typography.png">